 - Library materials must be properly checked out before being removed from the building.

-- Tobacco use and smoking in all forms, including the use of electronic cigarettes and smokeless tobacco, are not permitted inside the Library or within 25' of entrances.
+- Tobacco use and smoking in all forms, including the use of electronic cigarettes and smokeless tobacco, are not permitted anywhere on Library property.

 - The consumption of food is prohibited at Library computers.

 - Parents are responsible for the behavior of their children while they are on Library property.
 Children under ten years of age must be accompanied and adequately supervised by a responsible adult or babysitter.
 Older brothers, sisters, or caretakers under the age of 17 are not considered adequate supervisors.

 - Persons of any age with mental, physical or emotional needs who require supervision should be accompanied by a parent, guardian, or caregiver at all times.